-The image shows the ruins of the Abencerrajes Tower in the archaeological site of the Abencerrajes Palace, which is located in the upper area of the Alhambra in Granada, Spain.
+The image shows the ruins of the Abencerrajes’ Tower in the archaeological site of the Abencerrajes Palace, located on the upper area of the Alhambra in Granada, Spain.

-Napoleon, who occupied the Alhambra from 1808 to 1812, was responsible for the destruction of buildings in this site.
-Upon his defeat, he ordered his retreating troops blew up the palace, including the Abencerrajes Tower.
+Napoleon occupied the Alhambra from 1808 to 1812 and, upon his defeat, ordered his retreating troops to blow up the palace, including the Abencerrajes’ Tower.
 The ruins you see now are what remained after this destruction.

 The tower is on the thick defensive wall that surrounds the Alhambra.
 As you can see from the image, there are steps to the adarve (the path on the flat top of the wall), which connects it to other towers on the wall.

-–Foundations of the rooms in the Abencerrajes Palace
+–Ruins of the rooms in the Abencerrajes’ Palace

 –Patio de la Sultana – Sultana’s Court in the Generalife

 –Plaque describing the Abencerrajes Legend in the Patio de la Sultana